RegionCL: Can Simple Region Swapping Contribute to Contrastive Learning?: Experiments

 \subsection{Image classification on ImageNet}

-\textbf{Settings.} We benchmark the \modelName for image classification on ImageNet, which contains 1.28M images in the training set and 50K images in the validation set from 1,000 classes, respectively.
-After pretraining the models with the proposed \modelName, we freeze the backbone weights and initialize a new linear classification layer at the top of the models to evaluate the models' transferability for the image classification task.
+\textbf{Settings.} {To evaluate the effectiveness of regional contrastive learning for image classification,} we benchmark the \modelName on ImageNet~\cite{deng2009imagenet}, which contains 1.28M images in the training set and 50K images in the validation set from 1,000 classes, respectively.
 The pretrained models of other SSL methods are either obtained from their authors or reproduced using their official codes.
 The performance of Top-1 and Top-5 accuracy on a single crop is reported.
-We have two experimental settings regards training: \begin{itemize} \item \textit{Linear classification on ImageNet.} We follow the default setting in MoCo v2~\cite{he2020momentum,chen2020improved} and SimSiam~\cite{chen2021exploring} to finetune the linear layer in \modelName-M/\modelName-S, \ie, using SGD~\cite{sutskever2013importance}/LARS~\cite{you2017large} optimizer for 100/90 epochs, respectively.
-The finetuning of \modelName-D is the same as the setting adopted in MoCo v2.
+We have two experimental settings regards evaluation: linear classification and few-shot finetuning.
+The former setting follows the default setting of MoCov2~\cite{he2020momentum,chen2020improved} and SimSiam~\cite{chen2021exploring} with SGD~\cite{sutskever2013importance} and LARS~\cite{you2017large} optimizer.
+The latter one using randomly sampled data per class from the training set.

-\item \textit{Linear few-shot finetuning.} We finetune the model using randomly sampled 1\% and 10\% data per class from the training set.
-All the models are fintuned for 50 epochs with an initial learning rate of 30, which then decreases by a factor of 10 at the 30th and 40th epoch. \end{itemize}